Giampaolo Pansa: Novels and historical essays

-The focus to which Pansa would return most frequently in his books and essays was on the wartime resistance, the topic that he had studied for his university degree.
+The focus to which Pansa would return most frequently in his books and essays was on the wartime resistance, which he had studied for his university degree.

-In "Le notti dei fuochi" ("Nights of fire"), published in 2001, Pansa explored the critical period between 1919 and 1922, covering the birth of the Squadrismo movement, Mussolini's March on Rome and the inauguration of Fascism.
-He followed through, in 2002, with "I figli dell'Aquila" ("Children of the eagle"), the story of a volunteer soldier in the army of the so-called "Italian Social Republic ("Repubblica Sociale Italiana").
+In "Le notti dei fuochi" ("Nights of fire"), published in 2001, Pansa explored the critical period between 1919 and 1922, covering the birth of the Squadrismo movement, Mussolini's March on Rome, and the inauguration of Fascism.
+He followed, in 2002, with "I figli dell'Aquila" ("Children of the eagle"), the story of a volunteer soldier in the army of the so-called "Italian Social Republic ("Repubblica Sociale Italiana").
 Then came the "Blood of the vanquished" cycle, a short series of books on the violence committed by partisans against fascists during and after the war.
 Despite appearing more than half a century after the events described, there was an element of uneasy shock discernible beneath even in the positive critical reaction which came primarily from representatives of mainstream intellectual centre-left.
 Pansa had turned for his sources to authorities such as Giorgio Pisanò as Antonio Serena: there were also many personal stories from those who might be identified, in terms of the series title, as the "vanquished".
 Pansa's historiographical approach with the six volume cycle was in aggregate unconventional, described by one source as a mixture of "historical novel", serious "Feuilleton commentary" and political polemic.
-Its overall style and structure were more recently analysed in some depth by Nicola Gallerano.
+Its overall style and structure were more recently analyzed in some depth by Nicola Gallerano.
 In 2011 the publication of "Poco o niente.
 Eravamo poveri.
 Torneremo poveri" ("Little or nothing.
 We were poor.
 We will always be poor") marked an abrupt change.
 The book was a portrait of the poor in northern Italy at the cusp of the nineteenth and twentieth centuries.
 It was the story of Pansa's grandmother and of his own parents.